 The good thing about many secured credit cards is that they report to the main credit bureaus.
 And this is what you want to help improve your credit standing.
 You may even qualify for an increase in your credit line if you stay current on your account for at least a year.
 Also, if you pay your balance in full and on time consistently, many issuers will refund your deposit and may even convert your card to an unsecured credit card as you credit score improves.

 If you're considering a secured credit card, you might check to see if your local bank offers these types of cards.
 This makes it easier to monitor your card and transfer funds if necessary.

-When searching for credit cards, you should begin by establishing what exactly is showing up on your credit record.
-You can do this by accessing your credit report, and then reviewing it for any information that is in error.
+Before applying for a credit card, you should begin by reviewing your credit report for any information that is in error.
 If there are errors on your credit report, here is some information on disputing a credit report mistake.
 If there are delinquencies, you can work on bringing these accounts up to date.
-Sometimes correcting your data and improving your payment history can help build up your credit worthiness enough to apply for an unsecured credit card.
+Sometimes correcting your data and improving your payment history can help build up your credit worthiness enough to apply for an unsecured credit card with better terms.

 The cards listed above may not be your only option.
 You can check out other offers in the following sections: